Agent Skills: Multi-Agent Orchestration Guide

 Best Practices

-1. Plan Before Execution: Identify required tasks upfront
+1. Plan Before Execution: Identify required tasks and execution mode upfront